Chernowi/RegiSide/api_docs.md

-  "current_enemy": "string (e.g., 'SJ' for Jack of Spades, null if no enemy)", "current_enemy_health": "integer", "current_enemy_attack": "integer (effective attack after shield)", "current_enemy_shield": "integer (damage reduction from Spades)", "current_player_id": "string (ID of the player whose turn it is, null if game not started/over)", "active_joker_cancels_immunity": "boolean", "consecutive_yields": "integer", "solo_jokers_available": "integer (or null if not a solo game)",
+  "current_enemy": "string (e.g., 'SJ' for Jack of Spades, null if no enemy)", "current_enemy_health": "integer", "current_enemy_attack": "integer (effective attack after shield)", "current_enemy_base_attack": "integer (base attack of the enemy before shield)", "current_enemy_shield": "integer (damage reduction from Spades)", "current_player_id": "string (ID of the player whose turn it is, null if game not started/over or if an action is pending from another player)", "player_to_defend_id": "string (ID of player who needs to discard cards for defense, null otherwise)", "damage_to_defend": "integer (Amount of damage the player_to_defend_id needs to absorb, 0 otherwise)", "jester_chooser_id": "string (ID of player who played a Jester and needs to choose next player, null otherwise)", "active_joker_cancels_immunity": "boolean", "consecutive_yields": "integer", "solo_jokers_available": "integer (or null if not a solo game)",